For the filling

 - 250g frozen pea

-- 5 spring onion, finely chopped
+- 5 spring onions, finely chopped

 Also known as scallions or green onions, spring onions are in fact very young onions, harvested…